bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/the-admin-interface.md

 ## Managing records

 The admin interface allows you to view all records entered by any member or group.
-Click the \'View Members\' Records\' link on the top of the admin homepage.
+Click the 'View Members' Records' link on the top of the admin homepage.
 This will display a page similar to the one below.

 ![](https://cdn.bigprof.com/appgini-desktop/help/the-admin-interface-8.png "Managing records in an AppGini application")

-If you click the \'Edit\' icon to the left of any record, you can view all the data in that record, and you can also edit the record ownership.
+If you click the 'Edit' icon to the left of any record, you can view all the data in that record, and you can also edit the record ownership.
 This will open a page similar to the one below.